johnkmeas/neighborhoodmap/README.md

 # Neightborhood Map

 This is the my first application built from scratch using KnockoutJS.
 It loads a google map and custom map markers generated from location data.
 The markers animate and reveal an info window when clicked.
-The info windows displays the name of the park and details of the nearest coffee shop.
+The info windows display the name of the park and details of the nearest coffee shop.

 ### How to run applications
 #### Download repository